chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_log_syntax.rst

 .. code-block:: ruby

    log 'message' do
-     message "A message add to the log." level :info end
+     message 'A message add to the log.' level :info end